cypherpunk-academy/2064/en/092_2023_Linda, Robert and the Colonel.md

 There's a lot of them out there.
 And people say..."

-The colonel interrupted: "... we already know.
+The Colonel interrupted: "... we already know.
 I know, I know.
 The masses want news, they want to be seduced.
 But I have a bad feeling about this.